How might the 988 hotline affect Axis services?

 How many people currently staff our crisis line?

-There are 12 trained behavioral health professionals who are at the other end of the Axis Care Hotline.
+There are 12 trained behavioral health professionals who are at the other end of the Axis 24/7 Care Line.
 They respond 24/7 to calls coming in by phone, televideo and in person.
 They provide support for immediate issues, initial crisis intervention, resource support and further care as needed.
-The Colorado Crisis Services hotline and the National Suicide Prevention Lifeline also works to connect callers with the Axis Care Hotline to ensure that local community members get resources and support close to home.
+The Colorado Crisis Services hotline and the National Suicide Prevention Lifeline also works to connect callers with the Axis 24/7 Care Line to ensure that local community members get resources and support close to home.

 Have we had an increase of calls since before COVID-19 started?